The descent spectral sequence for topological modular forms: Introduction

 At several points in our computation, we need additional input to verify that a certain class does not support a differential.
 In many cases, this follows for degree reasons or because the class comes from a permanent cycle in the ANSS for $\S$, and in other cases we can show the class is a cycle because it detects a Toda bracket in $\Smf/\tau^k$ for a large enough $k$.
 In one crucial case, these methods are not sufficient, and we need to apply a transfer map coming from spectral algebraic geometry.

 The map of stacks

 determines a \emph{synthetic transfer map}

 which induces mod $\tau$ the algebraic transfer map on sheaf cohomology; see \cref{thm:synthetictransfers}.
 The DSS for $\Tmf_1(3)$ has no differentials, hence anything in the image of this transfer map is a permanent cycle in the DSS for $\Tmf$.
+The following is part of \cref{survivalofmodularformsattwo}.

 \begin{theorem} The class $2c_6\in\oppi_{12,0}\Smf/\tau$ is a permanent cycle in the DSS. \end{theorem}

 \begin{remark} If one assumes the Gap Theorem, the corresponding claim in the ANSS for $\tmf$ follows easily for degree reasons.
 In the DSS however, there is a potential $d_7$ on $2c_6$ that we see no other way of ruling out. \end{remark}